frdchang/fcMatlabTools/README.md

-fcTools by frederick chang
+fcTools by frederick chang (fchang@fas.harvard.edu)
-fchang@fas.harvard.edu
-frdchang@gmail.com
 ===========================================================================

 ##fctools is a set of matlab tools that i use for my research: